hellenike/textbook/docs/topics/prepositions/index.md

 ---

 ## Prepositions
 Preposition is a part of speech, like noun or verb or adjective, in both English and ancient Greek.
+Its ancient Greek name is πρόθεσις.
+It is used to create a relationship between a noun and another word.
 A preposition and a noun create a prepositional phrase.
 That prepositional phrase may act adjectivally to modify a noun or adverbially to modify a predicate.
 Compare the uses of the prepositional phrase "on the beach" in these two English sentences:

 > The women on the beach were playing. (describes which women, adjectival)